ingridkindem/Treehouse-Learn_React/README.md

 - Components
 - Events
 #### First Steps in React
+- React is a JavaScript libary for building user interfaces.
+React differs from other front end libraries and frameworks in that it focuses on building components and structure in JavaScript, and not in HTML pages or templates.
+React elements are the smallest building blocks of React apps.
+- React DOM is the libary that lets React connect to and update the DOM.
+The 'react-dom' libary provides DOM-specific methods.
+ReactDOM.render() renders React elements to the DOM(Document Object Model).
+React does not create actual DOM nodes, it creates objects that describe DOM nodes.
+React only manages what gets rendered to the DOM via ReactDOM.render.
+It is the job if render() to interpret the element object and create DOM nodes out of them.
+- JSX is a special syntax React uses to create elements and use componets, but using JSX is optional.
+The curly braces in JSX are used to evaluate JavaScript expressions.
+We can use Babel as a tool to translate JSX into standard JavaScript.

 #### Thinking in Components
+- A component is a piece of UI that you can reuse.
+Just like you're able to reuse code in JavaScript with functions, a component lets you reuse code that renders a part of your UI.
+Being able to split your UI code into independent, reusable pieces, and think about each piece in isolation is one the most embraced features of React.
+React components are written in plain JavaScript, with the help of JSX, and they contain the logic required to display a small part of your UI.
+- JSX lets you define your own tags.
+A JSX tag can not only represent an HTML element, it can also represent a user-defined component.
+- Components can be written as Arrow Functions.
+There is no real benefit to writing a component in this way, but it provides a more concise syntax.
+- When a component contains another component, it is called composition.
+Composing components is a core principle in React.
+You will usually have parent components with one or many child components.
+This gives the parent component the ability to control how its child components are rendered.
+- We usually pass the top-level component to ReactDOM.render().
+- It is necessary to use a capital letter in the components name to differentiate custom components from native DOM elements.

 #### Introducing Props
+- Every React component and element can receive a list of attributes called properties.
+Properties ,or props, are a core concept in React.
+Components receive data through props, allowing them to be dynamic, customizable and reusable.
+- An important detail to remember about props is that they are "read only", which means that a component can only read the props given to it, never change them.
+The parent component owns and controls the property values.
+- You pass props to a component via the component's JSX tag at the place where it is used.
+- When you define a component using a function, the function gets one default argument from React - a props object, containg a list of props given to the component.
+- You can think of props as what React components use to talk to eachother and share information.
+Props pass data from a header component, down to a child component.
+- Transforming array items with map(): You can use map() to transform each item in an array into something else.
+Map returns a new array, leaving the original unchanged, with the same number of elements.
+Written on the form: orgArray.map(orgArray => newArray.someCommand()).
+- React manages what gets rendered to the DOM.
+In order for this process to be fast and efficient, React needs a way to quickly know which items were changed, added, or removed.
+For this, React gives elements a special built-in prop named key.
+A key is a unique identifier that gives React a way to quickly and reliably identify an element in a list.
+Not all elements need a key prop.
+Pass a key prop anytime you are creating elements by iterating over an array of items that will be rearranged, added or deleted in your UI.

 #### Understanding State

 ## React Components